List of Atlantic Coast Conference national championships

 Listed below are all championship teams of NCAA sponsored events, as well as the titles won in football, which is not an official NCAA-sanctioned championship.
 Up to 1982, teams representing member schools also claimed five Association for Intercollegiate Athletics for Women championships.

 Totals by school

-The following table ranks the current ACC schools by the number of NCAA recognized national championships each school has won as an ACC member.
+The following table ranks ACC schools by the number of NCAA recognized national championships each school has won as an ACC member.
 This does not include Division I-A/FBS football championships, or Association for Intercollegiate Athletics for Women championships.
+This list also does not include national championships won by new ACC members Stanford, Cal or SMU.